A Combination Theorem for Metric Bundles: Construction of Hyperbolic Ladders

 \section{Construction of Hyperbolic Ladders}

 In this section we prove the main technical result leading to the combination theorem \ref{combthm}.
-A brief sketch follows.
-For a metric bundle, we first replace it with its approximating metric graph bundle.
-The rest of the proof deals with metric graph bundles.
-Then, we define {\it ladders} in a metric graph bundle, which are analogs of `hallways' in \cite{BF} and the `ladders' constructed in \cite{mitra-trees} and \cite{mitra-ct}.
-These are coarse $I$-bundles over the base space of the metric graph bundle.
-In section $\ref{big-ladder}$ we prove that ladders are hyperbolic metric spaces under the assumption that the original metric (graph) bundle satisfies a flaring condition.
-To achieve this we first prove this result in section $\ref{small-ladder}$ when the ladder is of small girth (i.e. the $I$-bundle has fibers of small enough length at some point of the base space, see Definition $\ref{defn-girth}$).
+A brief sketch follows: For a metric bundle, we first replace it with its approximating metric graph bundle.
+Then we work exclusively with metric graph bundles.
+In section $\ref{big-ladder}$ we prove that, under suitable hypotheses, ladders in a metric graph bundle are hyperbolic metric spaces when the metric graph bundle satisfies the properties of Lemma \ref{qc-level-set2}.
+To achieve this we first prove this result in section $\ref{small-ladder}$ when the ladder is of small girth.
 Then, to prove hyperbolicity in the general case, a ladder is decomposed into small-girth ladders using qi sections.
-In this way, we obtain a finite sequence of hyperbolic metric spaces and check that the conditions of Corollary $\ref{hamenstadt}$ are satisfied.
-This completes the sketch of the proof.
+This gives a finite sequence of hyperbolic metric spaces and we check that the conditions of Corollary $\ref{hamenstadt}$ are satisfied.

-{\bf Notation and conventions:} For the next two subsections, we fix the following notation and conventions.
-For us $p:X \rightarrow B$ will be either an $f-$ metric graph bundle satisfying a flaring condition, or an approximating ($f-$) metric graph bundle obtained from a metric bundle $\pi:X^{'}\rightarrow B^{'}$ satisfying a flaring condition as in Lemma \ref{mbdl-mgbdl}.
-In the latter case, we shall assume that all the maps $\psi_B, \psi_X$ etc and their restriction to the fiber spaces are $K_1$-quasi-isometries.

-The symbols $g$, $\mu_k$ will have the same connotation as in Lemma $\ref{condition3}$ and Corollary $\ref{bdd-flaring}$ respectively.
+{\bf Notation and conventions:} We fix the following notation and conventions to be used till the end of section $4$.
+For us $p:X \rightarrow B$ will be either an $f-$ metric graph bundle satisfying a flaring condition, or an approximating ($f-$) metric graph bundle obtained from a metric bundle satisfying a flaring condition. \\ The symbols $g$, $\mu_k$ will have the same connotation as in Lemma $\ref{condition3}$ and Corollary $\ref{bdd-flaring}$ respectively.
 We shall assume that $B$ is $\delta$-hyperbolic and each of the horizontal spaces $F_b$ is $\delta^{'}$-hyperbolic for all vertices $b$ of $B$.
 We assume that the barycenter maps $\partial^3F_b\rightarrow F_b$ are (uniformly) coarsely surjective.
-Thus by Proposition $\ref{existence-qi-section}$ we know that the metric graph bundle admits uniform ($K_0$, say)qi sections through each point of $X$.
+Thus by Proposition $\ref{existence-qi-section}$ we know that the metric graph bundle admits a uniform ($K_0$, say)qi section through any point of $X$.
 Lastly, often the dependence on these functions and constants will not be explicitly stated if it is clear from context.
-The vertex set of a graph $Y$ will be denoted by $\mathcal V(Y)$ as usual.
 By points in a graph we shall always mean vertices, unless otherwise specified.